MusicOnline/Melomane/README.md

-# Botto
+# Melomane

-A template for bots written using discord.py 1.0.0a and Python 3.6+.
-Licensed under the MIT license.
+A music bot built with discord.py.